 Dean and Rector

 Scott came to the Cathedral as their 10th Dean and 17th Rector in April 2007, having served just prior as Canon to the Ordinary in the Diocese of Michigan.
-Summer 2014 he was on sabbatical, with part of that time including study at Oxford University an Oxford Foundation Fellow under the auspices of the Graduate Theological Foundation.
+Summer 2014 he was on sabbatical, with part of that time including study at Oxford University as an Oxford Foundation Fellow under the auspices of the Graduate Theological Foundation.

 Born in Greenville, SC, Dean Hunter studied at Wofford College, Spartanburg, SC (Bachelor of Science cum laude with a major in Economics and minor in Biology); at Seabury-Western Theological Seminary, Evanston, IL (Masters of Divinity); and at the College of Preachers of the National Cathedral in Washington, DC.
 He completed his Doctor of Ministry (D.Min.) from the Graduate Theological Foundation (South Bend/Oxford/Rome) focusing on leadership and spirituality.
 Ordained deacon in 1988 and priest in 1989, Dean Hunter served parishes in South and North Carolina, in Illinois and in West Virginia, prior to coming to the Diocese of Michigan.